 In May 2006, we launched the Lineage 1000, an ultra-large executive jet based on the EMBRAER 190 commercial jet platform.
 The Lineage 1000 is configured to accommodate up to 19 passengers in a total cabin area of 750 square feet (70 square meters).
 The Lineage 1000 was certified by the Brazilian Aviation Authority in December 2008 and by the FAA in January 2009 and entered service in the first half of 2009.
-By the end of 2018, the Lineage 1000 fleet comprised more than 25 units distributed in more than10 countries.
 Continued investments in the Lineage 1000 resulted in the introduction of the Lineage 1000E, in 2013, enhancing the customer experience by extending its range capability and offering new interior amenities.
 In 2019, we successfully implemented the sunset strategy of the Lineage 1000E.
+As of December 31, 2022, the Lineage 1000 fleet comprised 26 units distributed in 11 countries.

-In April 2008, we formally launched two new programs in the medium cabin category, the medium cabin Legacy 450 jet, with a 2,575 nautical mile range and a capacity for up to nine passengers, and the medium cabin Legacy 500 jet, with a 3,125 nautical mile range and a capacity for up to 12 passengers.
-The Legacy 450/500 medium cabin jets were positioned in our executive jets' portfolio between the Phenom 300E and the Legacy 650.
+In April 2008, we formally launched two new programs in the medium cabin category, the medium-cabin jet Legacy 450, with a 2,575 nautical mile range and a capacity for up to nine passengers, and the supermidsize jet Legacy 500, with a 3,125 nautical mile range and a capacity for up to 12 passengers.
 The Legacy 500 was certified by the Brazilian Aviation Authority and the FAA in 2014, the same year that it entered service.
-The Legacy 450 was certified by the Brazilian Aviation Authority and the FAA in 2015 and by the EASA in September 2015.
+The Legacy 450 was certified by the Brazilian Aviation Authority and the FAA in August 2015 and by the EASA in September 2015.
 In November of the same year, we announced an increase of the Legacy 450's range in 2,900 nautical miles, and it entered service in December.
 In November 2017, we introduced the best-in-class 5,800-foot cabin altitude for the Legacy 450/500 jets, which further enhanced customer experience.
 These two aircraft programs have helped strengthen our position in the market and establish our portfolio as one of the broadest in the executive aviation industry.
 Both the Legacy 450 and 500 had their final deliveries to customers in 2020.

 In October 2009, we introduced the Legacy 650 jet, a large jet based on the Legacy 600 platform, with a longer range for up to 14 passengers.
 The Legacy 650 received the Brazilian Aviation Authority and FAA certification in October 2010 and February 2011, respectively, and entered service in November 2010.
-The latest evolution of the aircraft that started our Executive Aviation business unit is the Legacy 650E, which introduces auto-throttle and interior enhancements, in addition to a ten-year warranty, which set a new industry standard for performance and reliability.
+The latest evolution of the aircraft that started our Executive Aviation segment is the Legacy 650E, which introduces auto-throttle and interior enhancements, in addition to a ten-year warranty, which set a new industry standard for performance and reliability.
 In 2019, we successfully implemented the Legacy 650 series sunset strategy.
+As of December 31, 2022, the Legacy 650 fleet comprised 109 units distributed in 31 countries.